Why Do Exercise Needs Vary Between Individuals?

 People need to realize that exercise is not only gym and running.
 There are so many ways to engage in movement.

-An underrated one that personal trainers always recommend for people who don’t enjoy traditional workouts is…dancing.
+An underrated way to exercise that personal trainers always recommend for people who don’t enjoy traditional workouts is…dancing.
 How fun is that?

 10. Regularly Review and Adjust